Location: Portland, Oregon

 One of my favorite challenges with downtown Portland projects is stormwater management.
 I would love all the downspouts in the city to be properly hooked up to rain gardens and soakage trenches and dry wells instead of creating combined sewage overflows, polluting the Willamette River.
 (Key word there is "properly" hooked up, not creating basement water issues or just draining to the street.)

 Often there will be more than one stormwater solution on a property, but this site made more sense to point all 4 downspouts to one oversized rain garden.
-Note the concave rock that has already been claimed as a dinosaur watering hole.
 The first spring, the rain garden filled up to the brim but did not overflow.
+Since then, plants have grown in and the concave rock has been used periodically as the dinosaur watering hole.